t-aro-w/wrapp/README.md

     ```

 - It's like [python-fire](https://github.com/google/python-fire).
 But for wrapp, you don't need to import any other module in your Python code.
-- It's trivial but you also run `wrapp YOURS`.
+- It's trivial but you also run your script without the extension; `wrapp YOURS`.

 ## LICENSE